 Estimated Restoration Benefit: 20 MGY

-Project Description: Long Valley Meadow is a high elevation meadow that provides water filtration, water storage, and habitat along the Mogollon Rim in the Coconino National Forest.
-Healthy, functioning headwater meadows store precipitation, releasing it slowly.
-Their role in retaining and releasing water makes meadows critically important for the hydrology of headwater streams as well as for fish and wildlife habitat, and recreation.
-The Long Valley Meadow site has been degraded as a result of historic land and forest management practices, which have caused severely incised channels with actively expanding bank erosion.
-This project will restore 42 acres of headwater meadows by using a Plug and Pond technique that diverts flow out of incised channels and into the meadow, restoring the floodplain connection and allowing water to infiltrate into groundwater.
-The project will reconnect the channel to the meadow thereby increasing the soil’s storage capacity and keeping the soil wet for a longer duration in spring and summer.
+Project Description: Long Valley Meadow provides water filtration, water storage, and habitat along the Mogollon Rim in the Coconino National Forest.
+The site has been degraded from historic land management practices, which have caused severely incised channels with actively expanding bank erosion.
+This project will restore headwater meadows by diverting flow out of incised channels and into the meadow, restoring the floodplain connection and allowing water to infiltrate into groundwater, increasing the soil’s storage capacity.